-"Think not, my brother, to find happiness and progression in the sphere of Self-Love, nor in any thing which subjugates the spiritual to the material; for I have learned, that the individual must lose itself in the general sphere of being and affection ere happiness is attained or progress made.
+"Think not, my brother, to find happiness and progression in the sphere of Self-Love, or in anything which subjugates the spiritual to the material; for I have learned, that the individual must lose itself in the general sphere of being and affection ere happiness is attained or progress made.

-- "O, what joy-what unutterable joy-to be emancipated thus from earth!
+"O, what joy-what unutterable joy-to be emancipated thus from earth!
 And yet the sublime principle of spiritual affinity causes me to feel the exact relationships or friendships which subsist between me and the inhabitants of your planet!
-Tell this, my brother, to those dear friends and relatives who knew me on the earth. - "O, what ineffable delight to be an angel-to see with spiritual eyes-to hear with the spiritual sense-to inhale the holy fragrance of immortal flowers, (the fair emblems of Purity and Truth,)-to understand with a spiritual understanding; to search the inexhaustible truths of an Eternal Father-to enjoy the divine Life of his nature, which is Love, and Love only, forever and forever! - "O, the music of the universe,-how melodious, how inexpressibly sublime and stupendous-are the silent, still, musical workings of Immutable Principles!
-To me, my brother, the universe is a musical instrument on which the Great Divinity is perpetually expressing the infinitely diversified harmonies of his nature which is immeasurably deep and altogether unchangeable!
+Tell this, my brother, to those dear friends and relatives who knew me on the earth.

+"O, what ineffable delight to be an angel-to see with spiritual eyes-to hear with the spiritual sense-to inhale the holy fragrance of immortal flowers (the fair emblems of Purity and Truth)-to understand with a spiritual understanding; to search the inexhaustible truths of an Eternal Father-to enjoy the divine Life of his nature, which is Love, and Love only forever and forever!

-^{}The author has never seen the friends and relatives of this departed brother, and does not, therefore, know where they reside.
+^{} The author has never seen the friends and relatives of this departed brother, and does not, therefore, know where they reside.
 But should they see this communication from their (to them) "deceased relative," they will at least read what he directs me to say to them.-If they believe it, it will pour gladness into their hearts.